tomhicz/cicd-react-truckstopfinder/README.md

 ### Front End

-The front end consistes of a responsive React web app that allows truck drivers to search for FlyingK truck stops in the US.
+The front end consists of a responsive React web app that allows truck drivers to search for FlyingK truck stops in the US.

 Users are able to select a state, city and/or highway and display a list of truck stops and also markers on the map.

 Users can also filter results by features such as Stop Type, Facilities, Restaurants, etc..

-The app is depolyed on heroku at [truck-stop-searcher.herokuapp.com](http://truck-stop-searcher.herokuapp.com) using a CI/CD pipeline.
+The app is deployed on heroku at [truck-stop-searcher.herokuapp.com](http://truck-stop-searcher.herokuapp.com) using a CI/CD pipeline.

 ### Back End